*****STARTING NOVEMBER 9, ONLY 10 PEOPLE WILL BE ALLOWED PER APPOINTMENT UNTIL FURTHER NOTICE*****

 People experiencing any COVID-19 symptoms should not enter the building.

-There will be a limit of 20 patrons in the building at a time.
+There will be a limit of 10 patrons (effective 11/23) in the building at a time.
 Patrons should be prepared for a brief wait before gaining entry into the building.

 Patrons and staff must maintain 6 feet of social distancing at all times.
 For staff and patron safety, wearing masks or face coverings is strongly recommended as is practicing good hand hygiene.
 Hand sanitizer will be available in the lobby and patrons are urged to use it before entering the Library.